wecodemore/wpstarter/docs/06-A-Commented-Sample-Composer-Json.md

 ### `dropins`

 It has been said above how the package  `"wpackagist-plugin/memcached"`  we are requiring, having the type `"wordpress-plugin"`, will be placed in the folder `./public/wp-content/plugins/memcached/`.
-However, what that package actually contains is a dropin that should be moved directly into ``./public/wp-content/`.
+However, what that package actually contains is a dropin that should be moved directly into `./public/wp-content/`.

 It has also been said above how the package `"frc/batcache"`, whose type is `"wordpress-muplugin"`, will be placed in `./public/wp-content/mu-plugins/batcache/` and that works for the MU plugin file it actually ships (thanks to the loader WP Starter automatically creates), but not for the dropin file the package also provides.

-The `dropins` settings is an array of dropin file paths that WP Starter has to place in the proper folder.
+The `dropins` settings in our `wpstarter.json` sample is an array of dropin file paths that WP Starter has to place in the proper folder.
 By simply listing the source paths WP Starter will know what to do, and everything will be setup without any additional script or manual intervention.

 ### `wp-cli-commands`